 This screen shows you everything you need to know about the state of your project, including…

-1. At-a-Glance Financials: This top row shows you important aggregate metrics to assess the overall state of your project.
+The top row shows you important aggregate metrics to assess the overall state of your project…

-- Work in progress: This is the billable time and expenses that you’ve done but haven’t billed yet.
+1. Work in Progress: This is the billable time and expenses that you’ve done but haven’t billed yet.
 It’s important to track as an asset on your balance sheet and as revenue on your income statement.
 It not only tells project managers how far along work is, but also acts as a booster if your firm needs a line of credit or loan.

 - Retainer balance: The remaining part of your project’s retainer—if it has one, of course—is helpful in assessing whether or not your project is on track.
 If you’ve used up a significant portion of the retainer and still have much to accomplish, you know you’ve got to make some changes.
 This information is especially useful to the principals, partners, accountants, billing users and project managers in the company.